venturadan/startup/notes.md

 25. Networking is super important---it gets you everywhere (Lee got first job from a BYU class, and his next 10 from people at his first job)
 26. Original model: pages; Now: components---we aren't getting docs anymore, and we have a computer in our pocket---use it
 27. Now, it's a single page, which makes debugging easier, sharing data easier---it's actually an application now
-28. Live convert simon web framework to simon react seems like a bad idea
-29. What the heck is vite, actually?
-	1. Why are we "flipping" stuff for dev now, but not for build?
-	2. front end code is the first?
-	3. tool chain+server+debugger?
-30. What is the mental model here?
 31. Native apps don't use a browser and the DOM
 	1. so react and react-DOM are separate
 32. How do bootstrap and React work together?
 What is the mental model of what they are relative to each other?